Article IV – Procedures For Behavioral Misconduct

 The College Conduct Board shall hear complaints of the most serious, complex, and controversial nature, as assigned by the student conduct officer, made by any student or student organization or by any member of the College community or anyone else involving violations as set forth in Article II of this Code.
 The composition of the College Conduct Board shall be as follows:

-- A total of five members of the College community to be selected from the Student Conduct Board pool, the faculty, and the staff.
-One member of the College Conduct Board will take on the role of chairperson.
+- One member of the College Conduct Board will take on the role of chairperson.

 - Each member is expected to uphold the rule of confidentiality, as defined by the student conduct officer, or be released from service.